ryedin/site/_guide/01-introduction.md

 This guide is written for app developers who are ready to learn modern practices that make an app simple to develop on a laptop and effortless to manage in the cloud.

+First, <a href="https://console.convox.com/grid/signup" target="_blank">sign up for Convox</a>.
+Later in the guide you will use the web console to set up your AWS environment.

-We begin with the Convox Command Line Interface, which you should install on your laptop to verify and develop your app.
+Next, install the Convox Command Line Interface.
+The `convox` tool is all you need for your development environment.

 ## OS X